 do not add an entry if a service does not exist for a given instance

-Those are in the /boot/config/plugins/dockerMan/templates-user folder and are named my-<SERVICE>.xml .
-Once we have found the match entry, we can edit it and copy the adapted lines before the final </Container> line:
+Those are in the /boot/config/plugins/dockerMan/templates-user folder and are named my-<SERVICE>.xml.
+Once the matching service entry is found, it can be edited by copying and adapting the following lines before the final </Container> line:

 Preliminary installations